yashprakash13/RockPaperScissorsFastAI/README.md

 These notebooks contain the code from the medium blog articles from the series: [A Fast Introduction to Fastai-My Experience.](https://towardsdatascience.com/a-fast-introduction-to-fastai-my-experience-b18d4457f6a5?source=your_stories_page-------------------------------------)

-Throughout these tutorials, we learn:
+Throughout these tutorials, I write about:
 - Transfer learning for image classification
 - Stochastic Gradient Descent from scratch
 - Image clasification the naive way
 - Text classification with transfer learning
+- Making the frontend of the project easily with streamlit

 The ipynb files are as follows: